Detached homes under $500K are disappearing” say Beth and Ryan Waller Guelph Realtors as home prices rise.

 Finding a detached home under $500K in Guelph is getting increasingly difficult.
 Looking at available listings in Guelph as of February 11th, just 3 of the available 21 homes listed are under $500,000- but even then, they aren’t likely to sell under $500K.

 “A year ago, we said homes under $400K were getting tough to find.
-Now it’s $500K” says Beth Waller, Sales Representative with Home Group Realty.
-“Buyers in this price bracket are now considering condos as an alternative, or, are moving to slightly less expensive markets like Cambridge.”
+Now it’s $500K” says Beth Waller, Guelph Real Estate agent with Home Group Realty.
+“Buyers in this price bracket are now considering the pros and cons of condos as an alternative.
+Alternatively they’re moving to slightly less expensive markets like Cambridge.
+They’re even considering new builds in Guelph further away from the GTA.”

 None of the 22 homes sold under $500,000 in January 2021 were detached homes.